shailesh1729/tisp/book/la/affine.md

 If an affine set contains $\bzero$ then it is a linear subspace.
 ```
+We have already shown this in {prf:ref}`res-aff-linear-subspace-is-affine`.
+This is an alternative proof.

 ```{prf:proof}
 The linear subspace associated with an affine set $C$ is given by